HexChromatic/hex-chromatic/_posts/2023-03/2023-03-16-01-curse-mackey.md

 	There isn't a whole lot of detail to the picture due to the really strong difference in light between the bright lights he's blocking and him.
 I do like that his gear setup is fully cloaked by the light and overall the vibe works just right.<br><br>

 	One thing I'm not entirely sure about is what that red square on the right side of the picture is.
 No clue.
-Anyways that's it for this post, let's keep going.
+(Edit from the future, I think that's an exit sign) Anyways that's it for this post, let's keep going.
 </details>